Last updated on October 25th, 2022 at 04:26 amPosted in How To by Vlad on June 18, 2020

 5. Delete And Reinstall

-This way you also make sure that you run the latest version of WhatsApp for iOS and get all the latest bug fixes.
+This way you also make sure that you run the latest version of WhatsApp for iOS.
+A reinstall might also fix any lingering bugs.

 Did any of the fixes listed above solve WhatsApp crashing on iPhone again and again?
 Let us know in the comments section available below.
 Also don’t hesitate to mention other successful troubleshooting tips that we left out!